 Finally, the act’s protections expressly extend to consumers under the age of 16, with additional protection for minors under the age of 13.
 With the exception of child labor laws, few if any laws relating to the employment relationship provide specific provisions for minors, especially those under 13.

-Taken together, these points demonstrate the CaCPA almost surely is not intended to confer rights on employees vis-à-vis their employers with respect to personnel records.
+Taken together, these points demonstrate the CCPA almost surely is not intended to confer rights on employees vis-à-vis their employers with respect to personnel records.

-Practical implications for employers if the CaCPA were applied to personal information collected in the context of the employment relationship
+Practical implications for employers if the CCPA were applied to personal information collected in the context of the employment relationship

 Under the right of access, a business is required, within 45 days of receiving a consumer’s verified request, to provide all personal information collected by the business, free of charge.
 Given the breadth of the Act’s definition of “personal information,” many employers would be challenged to compile all information falling within the scope of a request.
 More specifically, the access request could encompass the following categories of personal information: